-PLEASE NOTE: This document applies to v1.5 version and not to the latest stable release v1.6Documentation for other releases can be found by using the version selector in the left bottom of any doc page.
+PLEASE NOTE: This document applies to v1.5 version and not to the latest stable release v1.8Documentation for other releases can be found by using the version selector in the top right of any doc page.

 Ceph Storage Quickstart